timicienio/sheet-reviewer-2/README.md

 1. Visit website.
 2. Click "Create new reviewer configuration".
 3. Configure the reviewer as instructed.
-4. Paste the configuration string in the hame page ans submit.
+4. Paste the configuration string in the homepage and submit.
 5. Enjoy reviewing!
 ## Use Examples
 ## Report a Problem